TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 25/Acts 25.4.md

 ---

-Howbeit Festus answered, that Paul was kept in charge at Caesarea, and that he himself was about to depart [thither] shortly.
+However Festus answered that Paul should be kept in custody at Caesarea, and that he himself was about to depart shortly.